Active games

-FIDE Briefly Reinstates Karjakin Back Into The World's Top 10, Then Boots Him Out Again
+Karjakin Briefly Back In The World's Top 10, Then FIDE Boots Him Out Again

 Who would think the release of a simple rankings list could be so controversial?
 But in chess, you have to remember just about everything is loaded with meaning.